-- We will advise on the appropriate permit or visa for coming to Mauritius.
+- TBI will advise on the appropriate permit or visa for coming to Mauritius.

-- A detailed proposal with clear costs, timeframes and explanations will be sent.
+- We will send a detailed proposal with clear costs, timeframes and explanations.

 - We will assemble the documents and make the application on your behalf.

-- We can assist with setting up companies if you are an investor or just creating a business here.
+- If you need assistance with setting up companies whether as an investor or just creating a business here.

 - We can assist with relocation tasks such as helping with schools, accommodation, insurance, choosing locations.